steemit/steemgosdk/examples.md

     recipientMemoKey := "STM8m5UgaFAAYQRuaNejYdS8FVLVp9Ss3K1qAVk5de6F8s3HnVbvA"

     // Your memo private key
-    yourMemoWif := "5JRaypasxMx1L97ZUX7YuC5Psb5EAbF821kkAGtBj7xCJFQcbLg"
+    // WARNING: This is a test/example key.
+NEVER use it in production! yourMemoWif := "5JRaypasxMx1L97ZUX7YuC5Psb5EAbF821kkAGtBj7xCJFQcbLg"

     // Encrypt the memo (memos starting with '#' are encrypted)